Sanlam

-Sanlam is a South African financial services group headquartered in Bellville, Western Cape, South Africa.
-Sanlam is the largest insurance company in Africa.
+Sanlam (officially Sanlam Limited) is a South African financial services group, headquartered in Bellville, Cape Town.
+Sanlam is one of the largest insurance companies in Africa.
 It is listed on the Johannesburg Stock Exchange, the Namibian Stock Exchange and the A2X.

 Established in 1918 as a life insurance company, Sanlam Group has developed into a diversified financial services business.
 Its five business clusters comprise Sanlam Personal Finance, Sanlam Emerging Markets, Sanlam Investments, Sanlam Corporate and Santam.

-The group's areas of expertise include insurance (life and general), financial planning, retirement annuities, trusts, wills, short-term insurance, asset management, risk management and capital market activities, investment and wealth.
-The group operates in South Africa, Namibia, Botswana, Swaziland, Zimbabwe, Mauritius, Malawi, Zambia, Tanzania, Rwanda, Uganda, Kenya, Ghana, Nigeria, Mozambique, India, Malaysia and the UK, and has business interests in the US, Australia, Burundi, Lesotho and the Philippines.
-It has a stake in micro-insurance specialists, UK-based Micro-Ensure Holdings Limited, which has a footprint across Africa and India servicing more than 10 million enrolled clients.
+The group's areas of expertise include insurance (life and general), financial planning, retirement annuities, trusts, wills, short-term insurance, asset management, risk management, capital market activities, investment and wealth.
+Sanlam operates across Africa, as well as in India, Malaysia, the United Kingdom, the United States, Australia, and the Philippines.

-Its 2018 acquisition of SAHAM Finances has made it Africa’s biggest non-banking financial services player and has given it exposure to Morocco, Angola, Algeria, Tunisia, Niger, Mali, Senegal, Guinea, Burkina Faso, Cote D’Ivoire, Togo, Benin, Cameroon, Gabon, Republic of the Congo, Madagascar, Lebanon and Saudi Arabia.
+Sanlam's 2018 acquisition of SAHAM Finances made it Africa’s largest non-banking financial services group.